Are the Days of Blogging Long Gone?

 Blogging is dead.
-Or, at least, that's what most folks say.
-Especially because videos and podcasts are the ones that are selling hot and fast nowadays.
+Or, at least, that's what most folks say, especially considering that videos and podcasts are the ones that are selling hot and fast nowadays.
+And small and up-and-coming blogs continue to decry the devastation they have had to endure due to a series of Google core updates that have all but wiped out all their organic traffic from the search engine.

-While there is some truth to that statement, blogging isn't really gone.
-For folks to declare that this creative platform is dead is entirely ignorant of its taking on a new form.
+While there is some truth to the statement that 'blogging is dead', one may still argue that blogging isn't entirely gone.
+For folks to declare that blogging is dead would be overlooking the fact that blogging seems to be taking on a new form.

-In this article, you'll learn a bit about the state of blogging today and how you can still utilize and make the most out of it.
+In this article, we will examine the state of blogging today and explore some of the ways you may still be able to utilize blogging for business and make the most out of it.

 Blogging in the Age of Video Content and Podcasts